mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 remove reasons something might not be showing up.
-If your objects show up using `MeshBasicMaterial` but not with whatever materials you were using then you know the issue is likely with the materials and not some other part of the code.
+If your objects show up using `MeshBasicMaterial` but not with whatever materials you were using then you know the issue is likely with the materials or the lights and not some other part of the code.

 ## Check your `near` and `far` settings for your camera

 A `PerspectiveCamera` has `near` and `far` settings which are covered in the [article on cameras](threejs-cameras.html).
 Make sure they are set to fit the space that contains your objects.
 Maybe even just **temporarily** set them to something large like `near` = 0.001 and `far` = 1000000.
 You will likely run into depth resolution issues but you'll at least be able to see your objects provided they are in front of the camera.

 ## Check your scene is in front of the camera

 Sometimes things don't appear because they are not in front of the camera.
 If your camera is not controllable try adding camera control like the `OrbitController` so you can look around and find your scene.
 Or, try framing the scene using code which is covered in [this article](threejs-load-obj.html).
 That code finds the size of part of the scene and then moves the camera and adjusts the `near` and `far` settings to make it visible.
 You can then look in the debugger or add some `console.log` messages to print the size and center of the scene.

 ## Put something in front of the camera

-This is just another wasy of saying if all else fails start with something that works and then slowly add stuff back in.
+This is just another way of saying if all else fails start with something that works and then slowly add stuff back in.
 If you get a screen with nothing on it then try putting something directly in front of the camera.
 Make a sphere or box, give it a simple material